Aprite un po' quegli occhi: Le nozze di Figaro (W.A. Mozart) Colin Ramsey, bass-baritone

 Bass-Baritone Colin Ramsey has been lauded for his “majestic, rotund, ravishing bass” (Opera Today).
-During the 20-21 season, Mr. Ramsey joined San Diego Opera as Colline in La bohème, as well as returning to Pacific Opera Project as Guglielmo in Così fan tutte, and the Festival Lyrique en Mar as Leporello in Don Giovanni (COVID19).
-Other recent engagements include returns to Opera Santa Barbara as Frère Laurent in Romèo et Juliette and the Bonze in Madama Butterfly, joining the Festival Lyrique en Mar as Raimondo in Lucia di Lammermoor and the bass soloist in Rossini’s Petite messe solennelle, and multiple productions of La bohème as Colline including Opera Idaho, Gulfshore Opera, and Opera Buffs Inc in Los Angeles.
-In upcoming seasons, Mr. Ramsey will return to San Diego Opera, singing The Speaker and 2nd Armored Man in Die Zauberflöte (COVID19), Capulet in Romèo et Juliette, and Betto in Gianni Schicchi.
+During the 2020-21 season, Mr. Ramsey returned to San Diego Opera as Colline in La bohème, Opera Santa Barbara as Fafner in Jonathan Dove’s arrangement of Das Rheingold and joined Pacific Opera Project as Guglielmo in a new production of Così fan tutte and the Festival Lyrique en Mar as Leporello in Don Giovanni (COVID19).
+Other recent engagements include returns to Opera Santa Barbara as Frère Laurent in Romèo et Juliette and the Bonze in Madama Butterfly, joining the Festival Lyrique en Mar as Raimondo in Lucia di Lammermoor and the bass soloist in Rossini’s Petite messe solennelle, and performing in multiple productions of La bohème as Colline with Opera Idaho, Gulfshore Opera, and Opera Buffs Inc in Los Angeles.
+In upcoming seasons, Mr. Ramsey will return to Opera Santa Barbara as Cadmus / Somnus in Semele, San Diego Opera singing The Speaker and 2nd Armored Man in Die Zauberflöte (COVID19), Capulet in Romèo et Juliette, and Betto in Gianni Schicchi and will make his Intermountain Bozeman debut singing Don Basilio in Il Barbiere di Siviglia.

 His 2018-19 season was an exciting one including a return to the Los Angeles Philharmonic for performances of John Cage’s Europeras directed by Yuval Sharon.
 Mr. Ramsey also made his San Diego Opera debut as Marullo in Rigoletto and in the spring of 2019, Mr. Ramsey returned to Opera Santa Barbara for an exciting and timely production of Robert Ward’s The Crucible singing the role of Reverend Hale.